korcsmarosgroup/ViralLink/deploy/pipeline/scripts/6_functional_analysis/readme.md

 # 2. cluster_functional_analysis.R

 Functional analysis of human genes from clusters inside network.
-Overrepresentation analysis - reactome and GO BP - using cell type specific network as background.
+Overrepresentation analysis - reactome and GO BP - using contextualised network as background.

 >NB.
 >* GO analyses carried out using uniprot IDs for the ppi nodes, but for the Reactome analysis it was necessary to convert to ENTREZ